igormjalves/weather-api/README.md

 ## Contributing

 [Explain how others can contribute to your project.
 Include guidelines for submitting pull requests, reporting issues, and any coding standards you follow.]

-## Bugs and Issues

-[If you have known bugs or issues, provide a link to the issue tracker or describe how users can report problems they encounter.]

 ## Future Improvements